dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 * The implementations of the dependencies aren't available.
 * The available reference assemblies don't have enough information for the trimmer to determine if they're compatible with trimming.

-Because the dependency limitations, a self-contained sample app which uses the libary and it's dependencies must be created.
+Because of the dependency limitations, a self-contained sample app which uses the library and its dependencies must be created.
 The sample app executable includes all the information the trimmer requires to issue warning on trim incompatibilities in:

 * The library code.
 * The code that the library references from its dependencies.

-***Note:*** If the library has significantly different behavior depending on the target framework, create a  sample app for each of the target frameworks.
+***Note:*** If the library has different behavior depending on the target framework, create a  sample app for each of the target frameworks.
 For example, if the library uses [conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation) such as `#if NET7_0` to change behavior.

-To create the sample app, create a separate console application project with `dotnet new console` and modify the project file to look like the following.
-You need to do the following in your project file:
+To create the sample app, create a separate console application project with `dotnet new console` and modify the project similar to project shown below.
+You need to do the following in the project file:

 * Add `<PublishTrimmed>true</PublishTrimmed>`.
 * Add a reference to the library project with `<ProjectReference Include="/Path/To/YourLibrary.csproj" />`.